NexPlayer/iOS-SDK/error-codes.md

 * `NXErrorNotSupportToSeek`

 The media source does not support seeking.
-The only Iframe content(Content is composed of I, B, and P frames), chunked mode based PD content, or live content with an wide interval between each Iframe cannot be seeked.
+The only Iframe content(Content is composed of I, B, and P frames), chunked mode based PD content, or live content with a wide interval between each Iframe cannot be seeked.

 * `NXErrorNotSupportPVXFile`